 - 4.1 Cheating: Cheating and plagiarism, in which the work of another is passed as one's own or unapproved methods are employed to complete an assignment.
-Refer to the "Academic Integrity" section the University Catalog for more information. - 4.2 Smoking: Use of lighted or powered smoking products where HIU is represented as a community of persons, including but not limited to cigarettes, cigars, chew, snuff, hookah, pipes, vape, and electronic cigarettes. - 4.3 On Campus Alcohol Use: Possession or consumption of alcoholic beverages or non-alcoholic beer on campus or at HIU sponsored event including athletic events, study abroad trips, and mission trips where HIU is represented. - \ Due to the potential appearance of alcohol use, students are prohibited from collecting or storing empty alcohol containers on campus for recycling, decorative, or any other purposes (ex.
-Shot glasses, beer cans, beer bongs, etc. - 4.4 Underage Drinking: Possession or consumption by persons under the age of 21 years at any time. - 4.5 Underage Alcohol Distribution: Providing or purchasing alcohol for the consumption of persons under the age of 21 years. - 4.6 Hosting Disruptive Gatherings: Hosting a party or event where underage drinking, illegal drugs, disturbing the peace, or other illegal activity occurs. - 4.7 Participating in Disruptive Gatherings: Attending a party or event where underage drinking, illegal drugs, disturbing the peace, or other illegal activity occurs.
+Refer to the "Academic Integrity" section the University Catalog for more information. - 4.2 Smoking: Use of lighted or powered smoking products on campus or at official university events, including but not limited to cigarettes, cigars, chew, snuff, hookah, pipes, vapes, and electronic cigarettes, is prohibited. - 4.3 On Campus Alcohol Use: Possession or consumption of alcoholic beverages or non-alcoholic beer on campus or at HIU sponsored events including athletic events, study abroad trips, and mission trips is prohibited.

+Due to the potential appearance of alcohol use, students are prohibited from collecting or storing empty alcohol containers on campus for recycling, decorative, or any other purposes (ex.
+Shot glasses, beer cans, beer bongs, etc.

+- 4.4 Underage Drinking: Possession or consumption by persons under the age of 21 years at any time. - 4.5 Underage Alcohol Distribution: Providing or purchasing alcohol for the consumption of persons under the age of 21 years. - 4.6 Hosting Disruptive Gatherings: Hosting a party or event where underage drinking, illegal drugs, disturbing the peace, or other illegal activity occurs. - 4.7 Participating in Disruptive Gatherings: Attending a party or event where underage drinking, illegal drugs, disturbing the peace, or other illegal activity occurs.